SoftManager-P/SoftManager-P/README.md

 Full Stack Engineer with more than 8 years of web development experience in building high-performance presentations, reusable components, and performance optimization.
 Skillful in problem solving methods with solid knowledge in programming.
-##### *Mainly focus on Back End Development but also available for Front End Development with React and Vue.
-Proficient in Git and familiar with Project Management via JIRA, Trello and communication platforms like Slack, Skype.Below I give some tags for the search engine and for those who prefer doing quick scanning.* ###
+##### *Mainly focus on Back End Development but also available for Front End Development with React, Angular, and Vue.
+Proficient in Git and familiar with Project Management via JIRA, Trello, and communication platforms like Slack, Skype.
+Below I give some tags for the search engine and for those who prefer doing quick scanning.* ###

 - React, Redux, Next.Js, Gatsby, Styled-Components
+- Angular Js
 - Node / Express / Nest
 - Vue, Vuex, Vuetify, Nuxt
 - PHP / Laravel, Symfony, CodeIgniter, WordPress, Drupal